csc530/vuebulma/readme.md

 ## My todo list

-- [ ] make a way to pass sass vars as props to style tags
+[ ] make a way to pass sass vars as props to style tags

-- [ ] In vite components do not load if they use vue (vue/runtime) `Component` type
+[ ] In vite components do not load if they use vue (vue/runtime) `Component` type

 - Not sure if it's necessary as component props that'll accept HTML/Vue elements

-- [ ] Add more components
+[ ] Add more components

-- [ ] Test for backwards compatibility with Vue 2
+[ ] Test for backwards compatibility with Vue 2

+[ ] Mysterious `VueBulma` component is also exported with library🧐

 ### Components